Skip to main content

 [Player] Lv.%rpglevelling_level% %rpglevelling_class% {player}: {message}

-• {player}, {message}, etc. — depend on Essentials (or whatever chat mod you use).
-Use the exact placeholders your chat mod documents for username and message body.
+• {player}, {message}, etc. — defined by Essentials Plus (or whatever chat mod you use).
+Use the exact placeholders your chat mod documents for display name and message body.

 Other placeholders in the same string